WIZnet-ioNIC/WIZnet-PICO-C-EXTRAS/examples/dormant_wakeup/README.md

 ## Step 4: Build

-1. After completing the Sleep_Wakeup example configuration, click 'build' in the status bar at the bottom of Visual Studio Code or press the 'F7' button on the keyboard to build.
+1. After completing the Dormant_Wakeup example configuration, click 'build' in the status bar at the bottom of Visual Studio Code or press the 'F7' button on the keyboard to build.

-2. When the build is completed, 'w5x00_sleep_wakeup.uf2' is generated in 'WIZnet-PICO-C-EXTRAS/build/examples/sleep_wakeup/' directory.
+2. When the build is completed, 'w5x00_dormant_wakeup.uf2' is generated in 'WIZnet-PICO-C-EXTRAS/build/examples/dormant_wakeup/' directory.